Biden, Trump Clash On Eve Of Midterms Set To Upend Washington - UrduPoint

 Biden, Trump Clash On Eve Of Midterms Set To Upend Washington

-More than 40 million ballots have been cast through early voting options, meaning the outcome was already taking shape with hours to go before polls open nationwide Tuesday.
+More than 40 million ballots have been cast through early voting options, meaning the outcome was already taking shape before polls open nationwide Tuesday.

-In a typically attention-grabbing move, Elon Musk used his newly purchased Twitter social media site to endorse a Republican takeover of Congress.

-"Shared power curbs the worst excesses of both parties," the world's richest person tweeted to his 114 million followers.
-"Therefore I recommend voting for a Republican Congress, given that the Presidency is Democratic."
-Adding to tensions -- and a reminder of Moscow's murky role throughout Trump-era US politics -- Kremlin-connected oligarch Yevgeny Prigozhin boasted that Russia was trying to tilt the outcome.

-"We interfered, we are interfering and we will interfere... carefully, precisely, surgically and the way we do it, the way we can," said Prigozhin, a pivotal figure in the Ukraine invasion where his Wagner military contractor group is on the front lines.

-Biden, who has framed his closing argument as a warning that American democracy is on the line, was set to close out days of frantic campaigning for Democratic candidates at a rally Monday evening near Baltimore.
+Biden acknowledged that Democrats face an uphill battle to retain control of Congress, telling supporters that "if we're able to hold on, we're going to be in an incredible shape."
+"I know that sounds like a very high expectation," he admitted, adding that "we're up against some of the darkest forces we've ever seen in our history."
+Biden, who has framed his closing argument as a warning that American democracy is on the line, was set to close out days of campaigning for Democratic candidates at a rally Monday evening near Baltimore.

 Trump -- using the midterms to repeatedly tease a possible 2024 White House run, even as he faces criminal probes over taking secret documents and trying to overturn the 2020 election -- was holding a rally in Ohio.